Skip to main content

 Content Types: Products, Pages, Collections, & Posts

 CustomerHub offers flexible building blocks to help you organize, deliver, and scale your content.
-This guide breaks down the four main content types you’ll use — Pages, Products, Collections, and Posts — and shows how they work together to create engaging digital experiences.
+This guide breaks down the main content types you'll use — Pages, Products, Collections, Posts, Community Spaces, and User Journeys — and shows how they work together to create engaging digital experiences.

 Every piece of content in CustomerHub is delivered inside a Page.
 You can think of pages like individual lessons or building blocks — they contain your: